 The best HIIT workout for you

-If you want to burn fat, improve endurance and build strength, then High Intensity Interval Training, also known as HIIT, could be the workout for you.
+If you're short on time and want to improve endurance and build strength, then High Intensity Interval Training, also known as HIIT, could be the workout for you.

 What is HIIT?

 HIIT is a form of interval training, which alternates short periods of intense exercise with periods of recovery.
-It has become a popular training method with people who want to get fit and fast.
-People who train using the HIIT method often see results in a very short period of time.
+It has become a popular training method with people who want to increase their fitness and get a quick workout in.

-During HIIT session, the athlete goes from a low or moderate intensity to high intensity or maximum exertion.
+During a HIIT session, you work from a low or moderate intensity to high intensity or maximum exertion.
 This might be going from a slow jog to a 20 – 30 second sprint.
-The athlete then returns to the lower intensity, before repeating the session as many times as possible.
+You then return to a lower intensity, before repeating this cycle again for a number of times.

 HIIT can include many exercises such as running, cycling, rowing, or squatting.
-The workouts are good for improving aerobic fitness, overall conditioning and fat burning.
-They are one of the best exercise sessions for maximising fat burning, both during and after the workout, helping to speed up your metabolism so you burn more calories in the hours after the session.
+The workouts are good for improving aerobic fitness, overall conditioning and expending energy, which can help to promote weight loss and fat loss.

 They are also effective because they develop aerobic and anaerobic endurance.
 During the aerobic (lower intensity) phase your body will use oxygen as the main energy source.
 This will help improve your circulation, getting oxygen to the working muscles much more quickly and efficiently.
 Aerobic exercise, which uses the body’s slow-twitch muscle fibres, can be sustained for long periods of time.
 If you’re running a marathon this is the energy system that would be used.